 There are currently no other restrictions in place for U.S. citizens’ travel abroad, but the State Department advises against travel to countries with a Travel Advisory of Level 4 as a matter of safety and security.
 If a U.S. citizen decides to travel there anyway, we strongly urge them to read our information on high-risk travel and heed our advice on how to prepare.

 As part of the Department’s efforts to provide U.S. citizens traveling and living abroad with information about safety and security events, we produce the Worldwide Caution with information on universal travel risks, including the threat of terrorism against U.S. citizens and interests abroad.
-The Worldwide Caution will continue to exist in a more streamlined format while the Travel Advisories will provide more detailed information.
+The Worldwide Caution is available here in a more streamlined format while the Travel Advisories will provide more detailed information.